 Get banked to get ready to direct deposit

 Direct deposit gives taxpayers access to their refund faster than a paper check.
 Those without a bank account can learn here about banks in our community that offer a low-fee checking account with no background check required.
 Veterans should see the Veterans Benefits Banking Program for access to financial services at participating banks.

 Anyone interested in saving a portion of their refund should consider using or opening a savings account, US Savings Bond, second checking account, or prepaid debit card.
-Taxpayers who deposit their tax refund into two or more accounts will be automatically eligible to win a prize!
+Taxpayers who commit to saving a portion of their refund in a separate account will be eligible to win a prize!